 There are multiple possible cognitive effects of TBI.
 These most often occur after a frontal lobe injury, which affects a person’s ability to process information.
-Additionally, a TBI can affect our perceptual-cognitive skills as well.
+Additionally, a TBI can affect our perceptual-cognitive skills.

-Cognitive and perceptual impairments significantly affect the way individuals interact with and make sense of their surrounding environment.
+and significantly affect the way individuals interpret the surrounding environment.
 As a result, they can affect one’s relationships, career, and overall recovery.
 Fortunately, with the right interventions (which will be explained later in this article), individuals often learn how to overcome cognitive and perceptual changes.